-Deciding on your pricing is difficult enough in regular business scenarios – making sure your product or service is correctly priced can be the difference between profit and loss.
-This issue is intensified when you are selling online to customers in various jurisdictions and have VAT or similar indirect tax obligations to consider: not only do you have to know when to charge VAT, but charging the incorrect amount of VAT can impact your profitability significantly.
+Deciding on your pricing strategy is difficult enough in regular business scenarios – making sure your product or service is correctly priced can be the difference between profitability and losses.
+This issue intensifies when you are selling online to customers in various jurisdictions and have VAT or similar indirect tax obligations to consider: not only do you have to know when to charge VAT, but charging the incorrect amount of VAT can impact your profitability significantly.

 B2B vs. B2C